 Miscellaneous

-This MOU constitutes the entire agreement and complete understanding of the relationship between Parties.
+This MOU together with any Joint Project Proposals agreed to in writing and signed by both Parties constitutes the entire agreement and complete understanding of the relationship between Parties.

-Parties may propose alterations to this MOU in writing upon appropriate action of their respective governing body.
-The receiving party shall be afforded sixty (60) days to adopt any proposal for change and/or amendment to this MOU and shall acknowledge such acceptance in writing to the submitting party.
-In the event such proposals are deemed unacceptable and cannot be resolved through negotiation, either party may execute the Termination provisions afforded above.
+This MOU may be amended only by a written instrument signed by both Parties.

 Contacts at Time of Signing

-Strategic relationship R Consortium <name> <email> and PHUSE Lisa Brooks lisa.brooks@phuse.global
+Strategic relationship R Consortium Brian Warner <operations@r-consortium.org> and PHUSE Lisa Brooks lisa.brooks@phuse.global

-Knowledge Base/Coordinating content: R Consortium <name> <email> and PHUSE communications@phuse.global
+Knowledge Base/Coordinating content: R Consortium Brian Warner <operations@r-consortium.org> and PHUSE communications@phuse.global

 Authorized Signatures: